 “We get great cars from Hendrick Motorsports, and they’re the best at superspeedways.
 I’m confident the guys at HScott Motorsports have prepared a great Auto-Owners Insurance for this weekend at Talladega [Superspeedway].
 How ever the car unloads on Friday is pretty much what we have.
 We’ll make a few laps in each practice session on Friday just to make sure we don’t discover any problems.
 Obviously, the key at a place like Talladega is to take care of your car so that when it comes down to the last few laps, you can go for the win.”

 About Competition Director and Crew Chief Steve Addington:

-Spartanburg, S.C. native Steve Addington joined HScott Motorsports in January 2014 as competition director and crew chief for the No. 51 TradeMark Nitrogen Chevrolet SS.
-Steve comes to the team from Stewart-Haas Racing, where he spent the past two seasons as crew chief on the No. 14 team and earned four wins with Tony Stewart.
-Addington also served as a Sprint Cup Series crew chief at Team Penske and Joe Gibbs Racing, racking up a total of 20 wins in the series.
-Addington began his career working on dirt cars and is a former XFINITY Series crew chief.
+Spartanburg, S.C. native Steve Addington joined HScott Motorsports in January 2014 as competition director and crew chief for the No. 51 Auto-Owners Insurance Chevrolet SS.
+Steve comes to the team from Stewart-Haas Racing, where he spent two seasons as crew chief on the No. 14 team, earning four wins with Tony Stewart.
+Addington also served as a NSCS crew chief at Team Penske and Joe Gibbs Racing, racking up a total of 20 wins in the series.
+Addington began his career working on dirt cars and is a former NXS crew chief.
 Addington resides in China Grove, N.C. with his wife Katie and has three children.

 Crew Chief: Steve AddingtonCar Chief: Pierre KuettelEngineer: Dave Winston